Knowi User Guide

-You can create as many filters as you wish by clicking on the + sign to the right of the filter row.
-To remove a filter, simply click on the - sign.
+You can create as many filters as you wish by clicking on the +Add button.
+To remove a filter, click on the delete icon.

 Each Dashboard will contain one or more Widgets.
 A Widget is simply another term for a visualization of the underlying data.

-In the top right corner of each Widget, you will find a selection of icons that allow you to search, analyze and visualize the data with the Widget itself.
+In the top right corner of each Widget, you will find a selection of icons that allow you to search, analyze, filter, and do more settings.

 Please refer to the Visualization section of our documentation for more information.